Jared Dillinger

 Jared Ryan B. Dillinger (born January 6, 1984) is a Filipino-American former professional basketball player.
 He played for three teams during his career in the Philippine Basketball Association (PBA).
-Dillinger is the second pick overall in the very talented draft class of 2008.
-He is a very versatile player that can play the 2, 3, and occasionally the 4 position.
+Dillinger is the second pick overall in the 2008 draft class.
+He was a very versatile player that can play the 2, 3, and occasionally the 4 position.
 In his rookie year, he was included in the RP Training Pool under coach Yeng Guiao.

 Early career

 Jared Ryan Dillinger was born on January 6, 1984, in Rapid City, South Dakota, to a Filipina mother and American father.
 He originally played for the U.S. Air Force Academy, then transferred to Hawaii, and was a starter on his last year.
 Dillinger averaged 31 minutes, 9.7 points, and 2 assists.
 He shot 38.3 percent from the 3-point line as a senior.

 He first played for the Pampanga Buddies in the Liga Pilipinas to meet the requirements of the PBA which was to play 25 amateur games before entering the PBA draft.
 He soon got drafted by Talk’N’Text and was a part of the dynasty where he won 5 championships in a span in 4 years.